Nikki Bella: The Bella Twins (2008–2011)

 On June 29, 2009, they were both traded to the ECW brand.
 They debuted on ECW the following night as special guests on The Abraham Washington Show.
 They developed a storyline feud with Katie Lea Burchill, when Nikki defeated her in a match by switching places with Brie behind the referee's back.
 The following week on Superstars, Brie defeated Burchill in similar fashion, and the feud ended in September when Nikki defeated Burchill on Superstars.

 On October 12, the Bellas were traded back to Raw as part of a tri-branded Divas trade, where they predominately appeared in backstage segments with the weekly guest stars and only occasionally competed in matches.
 On the January 4, 2010, episode of Raw, Brie participated in a tournament for the vacant WWE Divas Championship, but lost to Maryse in the first round, when a switch resulted in Nikki being pinned.
 In June 2010, they developed a feud with Jillian Hall, when Brie defeated her after switching places with Nikki.
 The following week, Nikki defeated Hall after switching with Brie.
 The feud was exacerbated when the Bellas acted as the special guest referees during one of Hall's matches.
 During the match, Hall attacked both twins, but lost the match when Nikki made a fast count, allowing her to be pinned by Gail Kim.
 The next week on Superstars, the twins defeated Hall and Maryse in a tag team match to end the storyline.

-On August 31, The Bella Twins announced they would be part of the all-female third season of NXT, mentoring Jamie.
+In 2010, the Bella Twins took part of the all-female third season of NXT, mentoring Jamie.
 Jamie was the first rookie Diva eliminated on the October 5 episode of NXT.
 In November, the twins began a storyline with Daniel Bryan, when Brie accompanied him to the ring for his match.
 Following his win, Nikki ran out and the two fought over Bryan's affection, until Bryan broke it up and had them hug each other.
 They began to manage Bryan and frequently accompanied him to the ring over the next two months.
 In January 2011, both Bellas turned into villainous characters for the first time in their careers, when they discovered Bryan kissing Gail Kim backstage and assaulted her.
 They continued to attack Kim, both at the Royal Rumble and on Raw, and on February 7, they teamed with Melina in a losing effort to Kim, Eve Torres, and Tamina.